Filayeng/BLUETOOTH-WITH-LOADCELL-MOBILE-ANDROID-APP/README.md

 > - [Working Video of the System](https://youtu.be/k3p3ZANACGY) <br/>

+### Working Prenciple
-This mobile application gets data from loadcell via Bluetooth .
+> - This mobile application gets data from loadcell via Bluetooth .
+> - This application has been developed using Java in Android Studio.
+Data is read from the Loadcell through Bluetooth, processed, and stored in a database through the > > - application.
+These data can be saved in the database when unloading the vehicle.